 A transfer bonus is a limited-time promotion offered by a credit card issuer in which points transferred to a specific loyalty partner are multiplied — typically 20% to 40% — before landing in the destination program.
 The economics shift immediately: a standard 1:1 transfer ratio becomes 1:1.25, 1:1.3, or even 1:1.4 for the duration of the promotion.

 The effective cost per mile is the figure that matters.
-Industry data shows that Membership Rewards points typically carry a community-consensus value of 1.8–2.2 cents each in high-yield redemptions.
-At a standard 1:1 transfer to a partner, that value is transferred directly.
-But when a 30% bonus is active, the calculus changes:
+Community-tracked valuations consistently place Membership Rewards points at 1.8–2.2 cents each in high-yield redemptions.
+At a standard 1:1 transfer, that value moves directly to the partner program.
+When a 30% bonus is active:

-Put differently, collectors who transfer during a credit card points transfer bonus window are acquiring partner currency at a 23–31% lower effective cost per mile than those who transfer outside it.
-For premium cabin redemptions — transatlantic business class in the 70,000–120,000 range, or premium economy at 50,000–70,000 — that delta can represent the difference between a full redemption and falling short.
+Collectors who transfer during a bonus window are acquiring partner currency at a 17–29% lower effective cost per mile — the precise reduction depends on the bonus percentage using the formula 1 − (1 ÷ [1 + bonus rate]).
+A 30% bonus yields a 23% cost reduction, not 30%; a 40% bonus yields 29%, not 40%.
+The gap between what a bonus "looks like" and what it actually delivers on the cost side is where most back-of-envelope math breaks down.
+For premium cabin redemptions — transatlantic business class in the 70,000–120,000 range, or premium economy at 50,000–70,000 — that cost reduction can represent the difference between a complete redemption and falling short.

 Which issuers and partners have historically run promotions